web2py/py4web/docs/chapter-03.rst

      -a, --all          List version of all modules -h, -help, --help  Show this message and exit.

-With the ``-all`` option you’ll get the version of all the available python modules, too.
+With the ``--all`` option you also get the version of every Python module currently available.

 Special installations